basblsolver/BASBLib/index.md

 # Motivation of the library

 While the literature on the application of Bilevel Programming Problems (**BPP**) is extensive and diverse, there have been limited efforts in establishing a systematic test library for the evaluation of the bilevel algorithms and their implementations.
-Thus, the goal of this library is to present an actively growing collection of bilevel test problems gathered from the various sources devoted to the bilevel programming.
+Thus, the primary goal of this library is to present an __actively growing collection of bilevel test problems__ gathered from the various sources devoted to the bilevel programming.

+Briefly, this library provides:

+ - Problem statement
+ - Geometrical analysis for many of these problems
+ - The best know solutions and comments about literature inaccuracies
+ - Sources where each of these problems was used
+ - [AMPL input files](https://github.com/basblsolver/test-problems) in the format, compatible with [`BASBL solver`](http://basblsolver.github.io/home/ "Bilevel Solver").
+ - Finally, convenient way to use it and contribute to it.

+__We welcome contributions and corrections to this resource!__

 # Classification of the BPP problems